Chordoma is a rare type of bone cancer.

 In some situations, surgery to remove a chordoma of the spine may affect how your bowel and bladder work.
 Some people may need a colostomy or urostomy.
 If this is likely to be the case for you, your surgeon and specialist nurses will give you information about what to expect, and support to help you prepare for the surgery.

-Newer methods of radiotherapy used for chordoma include stereotactic radiotherapy.
-This type of radiotherapy enables doctors to direct higher doses of radiation more accurately at the tumour and minimise the side effects of treatment.
+Newer methods of radiotherapy used for chordoma include stereotactic radiotherapy, image-guided radiotherapy (IGRT) and intensity-modulated radiotherapy (IMRT).
+These types of radiotherapy enable doctors to direct higher doses of radiation more accurately at the tumour and minimise the side effects of treatment.

 After your treatment is completed, you will have regular check-ups and possibly scans.
 These may continue for several years.

-If you have any problems or notice any new symptoms between these times, let your doctor know as soon as possible.
+If you have any problems or notice any new symptoms between your check-ups, let your doctor know as soon as possible.

 This section has been compiled using information from a number of reliable sources, including: